Pr0f23ss0R/IcarusMods/standalone/readme.md

 standalone versions of Pr0fPack mods can be found in here

-OutpostMod - replaces forest outpost with full styx map
-           - removed xp nerve from all outposts
-           - animal spawn configurable via difficulty
+OutpostMod - replaces forest outpost with full styx map, removed xp nerve from all outposts, animal spawn configurable via difficulty

 Armour&Modules: changed stats of envirosuits, armours and modules